Abortion in Maryland: Violence

+Protests and assemblies

 From February 24–25, 2016, Travis Reynolds, 21, vandalized a Baltimore-area women's health care clinic with anti-abortion graffiti.
 After being arrested, Reynolds "admitted to police that he defaced the clinic's doors, walls and windows because he thought that it would deter women from using the clinic."
 Reynolds pleaded guilty in federal court to one count of violating the Freedom of Access to Clinic Entrances Act in October 2016.

-Anti-abortion assemblies

 The anti-abortion group 40 Days for Life conducts seasonal prayer campaigns outside abortion facilities in various Maryland cities.
 Individuals and groups sign up with 40 Days for Life to be present outside specific facilities for specific hours to pray for an end to abortion during each seasonal campaign.
+Since the late 1970s, the anti-abortion group Maryland March for Life has hosted a yearly march to the Maryland State House in Annapolis to protest abortion rights in the state.